Get To Know Our Team

 Client Care Specialist

 Cindy Baxa started with Journey Home shortly after Dr. Stephanie came to care for her Chocolate Lab heart dog in her final moments.
-Always an animal lover, from the age of 6, when she received a puppy for Christmas, she knew that she was bound to care for furry creatures.
-Cindy’s duties encompass all things behind the scenes so Dr. Stephanie can focus all her energy on being the best doctor.
+Always an animal lover, she knew from the age of 6 when she received a puppy for Christmas that she was bound to care for furry creatures.
+Cindy’s duties encompass all things behind the scenes so Dr. Stephanie can focus all her energy on the best veterinary medicine plans for her patients.
 She is devoted to compassion and understanding for all the pet parents and patients in her care.

 In her personal time, Cindy loves to read, watch movies, enjoy good wines, and practice yoga.
 But the most joy comes from spending quality time with her two rescue pups, Scully, a goofy Pit/Boxer mix, and Peyton, an excellent senior Yellow Lab boy.